Above image: Bridge in Minnesota which collapsed during rush hour traffic due to a design flaw.

 You could also make some redesigns to lower the manufacturing cost.
 But wouldn’t it have made more sense to just design it right the first time?

 For understandable reasons, many people think that you have to fully develop a product before you can accurately calculate the manufacturing cost.
 That is absolutely untrue.

 With the right experience, it is possible to accurately estimate the manufacturing cost for just about any product.
-This can happen well before any PCB layout or 3D modeling occurs, and is exactly what I do as part of my Predictable Hardware Report service.
+This can happen well before any PCB layout or 3D modeling occurs.

 Insufficient Width for High-Current PCB Traces